KTheXIII/embedded_system/C/Bitwise.md

 ### AND

 Bitwise AND are mostly used for masking out bits in our data.
-Example if we have an 8-bit number and we want to masked out the upper 4 bits and only get the lower 4 bit value we can use AND operator `&`.
+Example if we have an 8-bit number and we want to masked out the upper 4 bit and only get the lower 4 bit value we can use AND operator `&`.

 ```
 DATA    :      10101010